Nikolai-Podkorytov/redesigned-engine/Booking system/Phase 1/Penetration_testing_report.md

 Enter an SQL injection payload (e.g., ' OR 1=1 --).
 Observe that the application processes the input and allows bypassing authentication.
 Fix: Use prepared statements and parameterized queries.
 Sanitize and validate all user inputs before processing them.

+**Updated 05.3.2025**

+Additionally:
+The User Agent Fuzzer issue should be reviewed to ensure no unintended security or data exposure arises from varying User-Agent strings.
+**Updated 05.3.2025 end**